Home > Experiences Near-Death Experiences of the Hollywood Rich and Famous

 According to Walker, spirituality gave Sellers some peace, but did not still his restless drift.
 In 1977 he complained that his yoga practice did not stop his heart disease: “After all, what did it do for me?
 I obeyed all the instructions.
 I said my prayers regularly.
 I did all the exercises for peace, tranquility, and happiness.
 And all that happened was that I got steadily worse.”
 Although Sellers’ NDE awakened him to a deepened spirituality, it did not usher in a major, lasting change in his soul’s makeup.
 The brilliant actor still felt lost.
 On July 24, 1980, at the young age of 54, Sellers collapsed from a final heart attack – only this time, it was his time to go.

-4. Elizabeth Taylor
+5. Elizabeth Taylor

 Elizabeth Taylor (1932–2011) was a British-American actress and humanitarian who began as a child actress in the early 1940s.
 She was one of the most popular stars of classical Hollywood cinema in the 1950s.
 Her breakthrough role was the film National Velvet (1944).
 She then made the transition to adult roles in Father of the Bride (1950) and A Place in the Sun (1951).
 She continued her career successfully into the 1960s and remained a well-known public figure for the rest of her life.
 The American Film Institute named her the seventh greatest female screen legend in 1999.

 Taylor was interviewed by Larry King on CNN’s Larry King Live and spoke about her experience of having died on the operating table for five minutes while undergoing back surgery.
 She described passing through a tunnel towards a brilliant white light and encountering the spirit of Michael Todd (Taylor’s third husband who was killed in a plane crash in 1958), whom she referred to as her great love.
 She had wanted to stay in heaven with Todd, she said, but he had told her that she had work and life ahead of her, and he “pushed me back to my life.”
 Following her resuscitation, the eleven-person medical team — including doctors, nurses, etc. — witnessed Taylor’s testimonial of this event: “I was pronounced dead once and actually saw the light.
-I find it very hard to talk about, actually, because it Elizabeth Taylor, A Passion for Life: The Wit and Wisdom of a Legend sounds so corny.
+I find it very hard to talk about, actually, because it… sounds so corny.
 It happened in the late ’50s, and I saw Mike.
 When I came to, there were about eleven people in the room.
 I’d been gone for about five minutes.
 They had given me up for dead and put my death notice on the wall.
 I shared this with the people that were in the room next to me.
 Then after that I told another group of friends, and I thought, “Wow, this sounds really screwy.
 I think I’d better keep quiet about this.
 For a long time I didn’t talk about it, and it’s still hard for me to talk about.
 But I have shared it with people with AIDS because if the moment occurs and you’re really sharing, it’s real.
 I am not afraid of death, because I have been there.”

 In an interview with America’s AIDS magazine, Taylor described her NDE again: “I went to that tunnel, saw the white light, and Mike [Todd].
 I said, Oh Mike, you’re where I want to be.
 And he said, ‘No, Baby.
 You have to turn around and go back because there is something very important for you to do.
 You cannot give up now.’
 It was Mike’s strength and love that brought me back.”